Quick Fix Summary

 Does tube mean TV?

 Yep—”the tube” is slang for television.
-It comes from the old cathode ray tube that made up the screen.
+Comes straight from the old cathode ray tube that made up the screen.

 Why are CRT TVs so heavy?

 That thick glass tube holds a high vacuum.
-To keep the glass from imploding under 14.7 psi of air pressure, it has to be seriously thick—and that adds up to a lot of weight.
+To keep the glass from imploding under 14.7 psi of air pressure, it’s got to be seriously thick—and that adds up to a lot of weight.

 Are CRT TVs bad for your eyes?